BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 ## ✅ Quick Start
 We will navigate through an example of running the full pipeline and reproducing results from the paper.

-# run_prob.py

-## Purpose
-This script computes log probabilities for each word in a dataset of texts using a HuggingFace language model, and saves the results to a CSV file.

 ## Setup